 DEADLINE: Friday, 21 May 2021

-NEP4DISSENT (COST Action 16213) is pleased to announce the call for Short Term Scientific Missions (STSM) for Grant Period 3 (May 2019 – April 2020), to support the scientific objectives of the Action, in particular to contribute to realisation of the implementation plans of the NEP4DISSENT working groups, as defined in the Joint Review Report.
+NEP4DISSENT (COST Action 16213) is pleased to announce the call for Short Term Scientific Missions (STSM) for Grant Period 4 (until 15 October 2021), to support the scientific objectives of the Action, in particular to contribute to realisation of the implementation plans of the NEP4DISSENT working groups, as defined in the Joint Review Report.

 WHAT ARE STSMs?